Doki12154/Ucardpay/README_EN.md

 ## 📖 Introduction [English](README_EN.md) | [中文](README.md)

-**UPay** is an enterprise-grade cryptocurrency card issuance and payment management system.
-It is designed to help businesses quickly build their own crypto card distribution platform, supporting bulk virtual card issuance, automatic USDT deposits, real-time fiat settlement, and a complete agent distribution system.
+**UcardPay** is a cryptocurrency card issuance and payment management system.
+It is designed to help you quickly build your own crypto card distribution platform, supporting bulk issuance of Visa/Mastercard virtual and physical cards, automatic USDT deposits, real-time fiat settlement, and a complete agent distribution system.
+Similar to crypto card projects like THPAY / WildCard.

 ## ✨ Key Features